MontiCore/monticore/docs/MontiCoreSymposium.md

 Participation is based on acceptance of an abstract or a full paper and requires registration until **07th of March**.

-Registration costs tba and include accommodation, conference fees, and meals during the symposium as well as coordinated a bus transfer from Dusseldorf airport or Aachen and the venue.
+Registration costs are tba and include accommodation, conference fees, and meals during the symposium.

 ### Submission